hazemKrimi/personal-website/content/projects/react-weather-app/index.md

 ## About the project

 This is a project that I made as a step in the interview process for my final year internship.
+Here you can find its [source code](https://github.com/hazemKrimi/react-weather-app) or you can view the [demo](https://hazemkrimi.github.io/react-weather-app).

+The features are fetching the weather depending on the device's location or by using the search bar on the top right of the app.
+The weather data it fetches are the daily forecast, weekly forcast and today's wind and humidity.

 ## Technologies